SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 Generation of multiple tones at once can be accomplished by computing two tones, adding them in software, and then using the result to set the DAC output.
 Here, it is desirable that all tones use a single interrupt, and so this suggests using a constant time delta to discretize all of the output frequencies.
-To avoid discontinuities, each lookup table will correspond to a full cycle of a sine wave at a given frequency, resulting in lookup tables of differing lengths as the frquency changes.
+To avoid discontinuities, each lookup table will correspond to a full cycle of a sine wave at a given frequency, resulting in lookup tables of differing lengths as the frequency changes.
 An index into each lookup table will then need to be tracked separately, with each being incremented at a common rate.

 This might look something like